dirac-institute/sorcha/docs/outputs.rst

    All positions, positions, and velocities are in respect to J2000.

 .. note::
-   All columns in the comple physical parameters file will also be included in the full output.
+   All columns in the  physical parameters and complex physical parameters files will also be included in the full output.

 .. attention::
    Users should note that output produced by reading in a previously generated ephemeris file will be in a different order than the output produced when running the ephemeris generator within ``Sorcha``.
 This is simply a side-effect of how  ``Sorcha`` reads in ephemeris files and does not affect the actual content of the output.